noisebridge/flask-noiselist/README.rst

 class, the cloned noiselist is the full solution so you can view the commit log to see how the app was built step by step.
 To get the first step::

- > git clone git://github.com/noisebridge/flask-noiselist
+ > git clone ttps://github.com/noisebridge/flask-noiselist.git
  > cd flask-noiselist
+ > virtualenv .
  > git checkout ba4ebf111f
- > python bootstrap.py
+ > ./bin/python bootstrap.py
  > ./bin/buildout

 To get the server running in foreground mode, do::

  > ./bin/flask-ctl debug fg

 Your app will be running at http://127.0.0.1:5000 with a simple hello world placeholder.